 What should my student bring to school?
 There is a useful website dedicated to what should be brought to campus, what should be left at home, and what can be purchased for the dorm room.

 How does move-in work?
-All freshmen check in at Baker Rink on Elm Drive, convenient to parking and public transportation.
+All first-year students check in at the Forum Level of the Lewis Arts Complex, convenient to parking and public transportation.
 You will want to download our mobile app which includes a campus map.
 At Baker Rink students will receive their TigerCard University ID, an information packet, a move-in map and a parking hang-tag, which allows you to park near your Residential College to unload.
 Returning students follow a similar process.

 How should my student plan to share space with their roommates?

 They need to sit down and talk about how they want to set up the space and set ground rules; they may also want to complete a roommate contract.

 Can my student have a car?
 First-years and sophomores are not permitted to have a vehicle on campus.
 See this guide to getting around the Princeton area without a car.